 Specific questions addressed in the Entertainment Communication track are:

 Amsterdam is a fascinating, media-saturated environment.
 Studying in a major European centre for media research and development provides you with an international network of contacts that helps you find work after graduation.
 Indeed, many of the programmes’s graduates have gone on to find work within the entertainment field both within and outside of the Netherlands.
 Moreover, many of the programme's lecturers are researchers at the Amsterdam School of Communications Research (ASCOR) at the UvA's Faculty of Social and Behavioural Sciences.
-ASCOR is the largest Communication Science research institute in the Netherlands, and is among the largest worldwide.
+ASCOR is the largest Communication Science research institute in the Netherlands and is among the largest worldwide.
 Its international English-taught PhD programme has more than 30 students.
 You will graduate from an internationally high-ranked university.
-The QS World University Rankings by Subject 2017 lists Communication Science at the University of Amsterdam as the best in Europe, ranked 2nd worldwide.
+The QS World University Rankings by Subject 2019 lists Communication Science at the University of Amsterdam as the best (no.1) ranked programme worldwide.

 Entertainment Communication is a track of the accredited degree programme Communication Science.
 After successful completion of this programme, you will receive a legally accredited Master’s degree in Communication Science and the title Master’s of Science (MSc).